Frank W. Munger

 In addition to numerous articles, he wrote Rights of Inclusion: Law and Identity in the Lives of Americans with Disabilities, a book, co-authored with Professor David Engel, which examines the subtle and informal influence of rights on the everyday lives of persons with disabilities.
 It won the Gustavus Meyers Human Rights Award in 2003.
 Other books include: Laboring Below the Line: The New Ethnography of Poverty, Low-wage Work, and Survival in the Global Economy and Law and Poverty, a collection of classic interdisciplinary essays published as a resource for teachers and poverty scholars.

 Professor Munger is former General Editor of the Law & Society Review and past President of the Law and Society Association.
-He served as Chair of the Section on Sociology of Law of the American Sociological Association, Chair of the Section on Law and Social Sciences of the American Association of Law Schools, and on numerous editorial boards and government research review panels.
+He served as Chair of the Section on Sociology of Law of the American Sociological Association, Chair of the Section on Law and Social Sciences of the American Association of Law Schools, a member of the Publications Committee of the Law and Society Association, a member of the Governance Committee of the Law and Society Association, and on numerous editorial boards and government research review panels.